 Alice Dunnigan was the first African-American correspondent to cover the White House.
 However, her questions were ignored for two years until John F. Kennedy became the President.

 She penned her first column at 13 years of age.
 She graduated from Kentucky State University and taught for 18 years before moving to Washington.
-She became the chief of Associated Negro Press in 1947.
+She became the chief of the Associated Negro Press in 1947.

 Ruby Bridges started her activism when she was 6 years old.
 With her protest, she racially integrated the William Frantz Elementary School in Louisiana, which was an all-white elementary school.